Al Thani Collection

-Another notable head of a royal figure is carved of red jasper, and depicts either Queen Hatshepsut or King Thutmosis III, from the 18th dynasty, a high point in Egyptian civilisation.
+One notable object is the head of a royal figure is carved of red jasper, and depicting either Queen Hatshepsut or King Thutmosis III, from the 18th dynasty, a high point in Egyptian civilisation.
 It is believed to originally have had a crown of blue faience.
 The collection also contains a gold pendant from 4500-3500 BC, considered a notably early example of worked gold; a Mughal decorative bird made of gold, lacquer, rubies, and emeralds; A bear-shaped gilded bronze carpet weight from the Han Dynasty in China (202-220 AD; as well as sabres, textiles, and illuminated texts of the Koran.